Single Member LLC

 By default, single member LLCs are taxed as disregarded entities.
 Multi member LLCs are taxed as partnerships.
 This means their federal tax filings are a little different.

 - Single member LLCs: The member attaches a Schedule C to Form 1040 to report profits and losses.
+Because of IRS rules on disregarded entities, foreign-owned single-member LLCs may also have to file a few extra forms typically aimed at corporations, such as Form 5472 and Form 1120.

 - Multi member LLCs: The LLC files Form 1065, attaching a Schedule K-1 for each member.
 The LLC also gives a copy of Schedule K-1 to each member.
 Members use the information from Schedule K-1 to complete Schedule E, which they attach to their personal tax returns to report profits and losses.